-One of the most promising avenues of regenerative medicine, and one we have explored extensively here at the Pain Relief Institute, is stem cell recruitment.
-Stem cell recruitment has proved useful for addressing a variety of complaints including joint, tendon, ligament, and muscle damage, which means it can often prove therapeutic for foot and ankle pain.
+One of the most promising avenues of innovative medicine, and one we have explored extensively here at the Pain Relief Institute, is Amnio-Derived Biologics (healing cells derived from living cells).
+Both Biologics and OrthoBiologics have proven useful for addressing a variety of complaints including joint, tendon, ligament, and muscle damage, which means it can often prove therapeutic for foot and ankle pain.

-Stem cells are “undifferentiated” cells.
-This means they can renew themselves through cell division and have the potential to develop into many different kinds of cell that the body needs.
-Thus, when a therapeutic procedure called stem cell infusion applies them to a damaged area, they can promote healing through the growth of healthy new tissue and thus provide stem cell therapy for pain.
+Utilizing “undifferentiated” cells, the cells can renew themselves through cell division and have the potential to develop into many different kinds of cell that the body needs.
+Thus, when a therapeutic procedure called cell infusion applies them to a damaged area, they can promote healing through the growth of healthy new tissue and thus provide a Non-Surgical Alternative to Surgery.

 Foot and Ankle Pain, Stem Cell Recruitment, PalinGen®, and Inovoflo